Safe Equity Release Could Be Significant In Retirement Planning

 The debates surrounding equity release were discussed last night in the House of Lords by peers, consumer organisations and charities.

-, the main themes outlined in the meeting included, the lack of consumer knowledge and understanding surrounding equity release, the problem of defining the 'equity release industry', and attitude of Government policy towards retirement planning
+According to the Equity Release Council, the main themes outlined in the meeting included, the lack of consumer knowledge and understanding surrounding equity release, the problem of defining the ‘equity release industry’, and attitude of Government policy towards retirement planning.

 Speaking at the event, hostess Baroness Hollis said: “It is distressing to see people unable to finance the retirement they need, while they are hanging onto an asset they could use.